aery32/aery32-refguide/source/clsdrv/periph_iodma.rst

     input.enable();
     output.enable();

-The total number of DMA channels in Aery32 board is 15 (0-14).
+The total number of DMA channels in UC3A type MCUs is 15 (0-14).
 Any channel can be assigned to any peripheral id.
 Be specific with the peripheral id and class driver type, RX is input and TX is output.
-The possible pid values are
+The possible pid values are:

 .. hlist::
     :columns: 3